FACTBOX-Key U.S. senators in battle over Trump impeachment trial testimony

 - Mitt Romney, the 2012 Republican presidential nominee, has been one of the few Republicans in Congress to criticize Trump for urging Ukraine and China to investigate Biden, who is a leading candidate to run against Trump in November's election.
 Trump, in turn, has called the freshman senator from Utah a "pompous ass."
 Romney, 72, says he eventually wants to hear testimony from Bolton.

 - Susan Collins of Maine, a centrist Republican, says it is important for senators in both parties to "render impartial justice" during the trial.
 She has criticized her party's leader in the Senate, Mitch McConnell, for saying he was coordinating trial preparations with the White House.
-Collins, 67, says she is open to calling witnesses and subpoenaing documents if needed.
+Collins, 67, says she would likely support a motion to call witnesses once both sides have made their opening arguments and senators have had a chance to ask questions.
+She says she has not decided on any particular witnesses.
 She has served in the Senate since 1997 and faces a tough re-election race this year in a state that is divided between rural areas that back Trump and a more liberal region around the city of Portland.

 Collins has stood up to Trump at times, voting against a repeal of Obamacare in 2017.
 In 2018, she voted for Kavanaugh's nomination. - Lamar Alexander, a moderate Republican who is retiring at the end of the year, has said he will make his decision on Trump's guilt after hearing all the evidence.
 He has said it was "inappropriate" for Trump to talk with foreign governments about investigating political opponents but said last autumn that the president's actions did not warrant impeachment.